rrthomas/nancy/Cookbook.nancy.md

 See the [README](README.md) for installation and usage.
 The rest of this document shows examples of its use.

+There are other projects that use Nancy, and further illustrate its use:

++ [python-project-template](https://github.com/rrthomas/python-project-template) is a simple customizable Python project template
+[FIXME]: # (Add 'invoice' if/when released)

 ## Generating a web site <a name="website-example"></a>

 *Note: the techniques used here, and more, are bundled into a convenient